Member Fees FAQs

 Fee Determinants

-• Full vs Affiliate membership depends on where you reside.
-If you reside in Alberta, you are a Full member; if you reside outside of Alberta and you are a member of a recognized accounting organization, you are considered an Affiliate member.
+Full vs Affiliate membership depends on where you reside.
+If you reside and work in Alberta, you are a full member of CPA Alberta.
+If you reside outside of Alberta and you are a member of a recognized accounting organization (that is, another provincial/territorial CPA regulatory body or an international accounting body), you can work in Alberta as an affiliate member of CPA Alberta.

-No, the total fees for the year support the important work of a number of organizations.
-In addition to CPA Alberta, a portion of your total fees go to CPA Assist, the CPA Education Foundation, and, in most cases, CPA Canada (see What is the difference between Prime, Non-Prime, Full and Affiliate Membership? above).
+The total fees for the year support the important work of a number of organizations.
+In addition to CPA Alberta, a portion of your total fees go to CPA Assist, the CPA Education Foundation, and CPA Canada to support national regulatory work, such as pre-certification education and standards setting.

-CPA Alberta takes responsible stewardship of member’s contributions very seriously.
-The fees reflect a level that allows CPA Alberta and related organizations to meet their mandates while providing Alberta CPAs with the services they value—a wider range than ever before—and solidifying the long-term health of the profession.
+CPA Alberta takes responsible stewardship of members' contributions very seriously.
+The fees reflect allow CPA Alberta and related organizations to meet their mandates while providing Alberta CPAs with the services they value—a wider range than ever before—and solidifying the long-term health of the profession.

 These initiatives help ensure that Alberta CPAs have the support they need throughout their careers to meet their responsibilities to those they serve, ensuring the continued excellent reputation of the CPA profession.